 Combatting schistosomiasis is not going to be the only component of work at the Else Kröner Center.
 Beyond elements revolving around academic relationships and hospital medicine, health programs are supposed to be integrated from which the population directly benefits.
 For example, more of a focus is going to be placed on the diagnosis and treatment of other NTDs such as glaucoma.
 Intended is that over 300 healthcare professionals receive further training toward educating adults about NTDs within the course of village campaigns.

 In addition, the focus is also on improving the training of young academics and clinicians, for example, as well as the training and further training of medical professionals in various areas of specialization At least 10 medical students are going to take part in a several-week-long exchange program between the Julius Maximilian University of Würzburg and the Catholic University of Health and Allied Sciences.
 Apart from that, a research program focussing on doctoral training is going to be established to further improve medical care in Mwanza.
 And last but not least, staff at the clinics in Mwanza and Würzburg will be trained in using technical equipment.

+Here you can find more information about the Else Kröner Center for Advanced Medical & Medical Humanitarian Studies Würzburg – Mwanza/Tanzania.
 You can also find more information on the website of the Julius Maximilian University of Würzburg.